 Finally, we show the histogram of the magnetization, Eq.~\eqref{supp_eq_histogram_magnetization_001_001}, in Fig.~\ref{supp_fig_histogram_mag_K=02_q=10^(-2.0)_X_YZ_001_001}.

-The histogram of the magnetization, Eq.~\eqref{supp_eq_histogram_magnetization_001_001}, in Fig.~\ref{supp_fig_histogram_mag_K=02_q=10^(-2.0)_X_YZ_001_001} is almost uniform at $k_\mathrm{B} T \sim 0.9$, and this behavior is typical for the second-order phase transition.
-And for smaller $k_\mathrm{B} T \sim 0.9$, it has a sharp peak around zero and for larger $k_\mathrm{B} T \sim 0.9$, it has a sharp peak around 1.
-Thus, we can numerically conclude that there is a second-order phase transition under the above numerical simulations.
+The histogram of the magnetization, Eq.~\eqref{supp_eq_histogram_magnetization_001_001}, in Fig.~\ref{supp_fig_histogram_mag_K=02_q=10^(-2.0)_X_YZ_001_001} is almost uniform at $k_\mathrm{B} T \sim 0.9$, and this behavior is typical for a second-order phase transition.
+For smaller $k_\mathrm{B} T \sim 0.7$, it has a sharp peak around 1, and for larger $k_\mathrm{B} T \sim 1.4$, it has a sharp peak around zero.
+Up to now, we can numerically conclude that this phase transition is not a first-order phase transition.
+As discussed later, we will conclude that this is a BKT transition, which is similar to a second-order phase transition.